-Salalah’s unique history roots in 200-year-old frankincense trees, which once upon a time provided a precious spice that this ancient port town generously exported.
+Salalah’s unique history roots in 200-year-old frankincense trees, which once upon a time provided a precious oil that this ancient port town generously exported.

-Khor Rori Peek into the rich heritage of this isolated haven, also known as Sumhuram.
-Explore the remains of an ancient city that was at the centre of the frankincense trade route, during a time when this spice was highly sought after across the world.
-Marvel at a town of Bronze Age fortifications and a local palace that once the Queen of Sheba’s.
+Khor Rori: Peek into the rich heritage of this isolated haven, also known as Sumhuram.
+Explore the remains of an ancient city that was at the centre of the frankincense trade route during a time when this luxury was highly sought after across the world.
+Marvel at a town of Bronze Age fortifications and a local palace that was once the Queen of Sheba’s.

-Stand amidst over 8,000 trees that are estimated to be more than 200 years old on one of the world’s oldest frankincense fields.
+Wadi Dawqah: Stand amidst over 8,000 trees that are estimated to be more than 200 years old in one of the world’s oldest frankincense fields.